LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/RTSDK_DevContainer.md

 ## <a id="dev_container_folder"></a>File Sharing between the Host and Dev Container

-Please note that all changes (newly created/modified files and folders) stay in the Dev container as long as the container exists (status **Up** and **Exited**).
+Please note that all changes (newly created/modified files and folders) stay in the Dev container as long as the container exists (status **Up/Running** and **Exited**).
 However, if you remove the container (```docker rm```), that container and its data are destroyed.
 You can additionally mount points to add to the container when created for sharing files between the host and Dev container with a devcontainer.json's ```mounts``` attribute.

 ```
 // For format details, see https://aka.ms/devcontainer.json.
 For config options, see the README at: